Open Bible Data Home About News OET Key

 וְכָשְׁל֧וּ אִישׁ־בְּאָחִ֛יו

-This is an idiom that describes people falling over each other in panic while trying to flee.
-Use a natural expression in your language for people tripping over one another in their haste to escape.
-Alternate translation: [fall over each other while running away] or [trip over one another as they flee]
+This is a common expression in the writer’s culture that describes people falling over each other in panic while trying to flee.
+If this phrase does not have that meaning in your language, you could use a comparable expression from your language that does have that meaning or state the meaning plainly.
+Alternate translation: [They will fall over each other while running away] or [They will trip over one another as they flee]

 Note 2 topic: figures-of-speech / idiom